PRP 4862 - Student Non-Academic Grievance Policy

 I. Informal Channels:

-A. The student may first discuss the matter with the Non-Academic Grievance Coordinator to determine what steps to follow to resolve the complaint.
-The student may also consult the Center for Counseling and Human Development, Residence Life Staff and the CGA Student Rights and Freedoms Committee for counseling and advice.
+A. The student may first discuss the matter with the individual designated as the Non-Academic Grievance Coordinator under this Policy to determine what steps to follow to resolve the complaint.
+The student may also consult the Student Success and Campus Life Staff and any campus lawyer made available through the student government association.

 B. In an attempt to resolve a complaint on an informal basis, the student should make every effort to first discuss the matter with the following individuals: